anhhh11/dotnet-tree-sitter/README.md

 python build.py
 ```

-This will use `gcc` for building native libraries, which are distributed as submodules.
+This will use cmake (`visual studio 2022` (tested), `gcc` not tested) for building native libraries, which are distributed as submodules.

 ## Usage